HR-SDC-Mangrove/ratings-and-reviews-service/README.md

 # Ratings & Reviews Microservice

 ## Overview
 A scalable back end built to support increasing traffic for an e-commerce website.
+Built with JavaScript, Node, Express, AWS (EC2), PostgreSQL, Redis, Loader.io, k6, Nginx and New Relic.

 ## Technical Challenges and Improvements Made
 This microservice was built from the ground up after an extensive planning phase that involved: